android/architecture-samples/README.md

 ### Testability

 With this approach, all domain code is tested with unit tests.
-This can be extended with *social unit tests*, that cover from Use Cases to the boundaries of the view and repository.
+This can be extended with integration tests, that cover from Use Cases to the boundaries of the view and repository.

 ### Dependencies